Stalking and Cyberstalking

 - The defendant made a credible threat with the intent of placing the other person in reasonable fear for his/her safety or the safety of his/her immediate family.

-A credible threat is one that causes the target of the threat to reasonably fear for his/her safety [or for the safety of his/her immediate family] and one that the maker of the threat appears to be able to carry out.
+A: A credible threat is one that causes the target of the threat to reasonably fear for his/her safety (or for the safety of his/her immediate family) and one that the maker of the threat appears to be able to carry out.
 A credible threat can be made orally, in writing, electronically, or may be implied by a pattern of conduct.

-Stalking is taken seriously by prosecutors in Los Angeles County and across California.
-If you or a loved one is facing a stalking charge please call The Law Offices of Jerod Gunsberg at 310-210-0744 for a free consultation about your case.
+Stalking is taken seriously by prosecutors in Los Angeles County and across the state of California.
+If you or a loved one is facing a stalking charge, contact Los Angeles stalking defense attorney Jerod Gunsberg at (323) 633-3423 for a free and confidential consultation or get in touch via the secure contact form on this page.
+Help is available 24 hours a day, 7 days a week.